b-brankovics/grabb/README.md

 1. Download MIRA (4.0) assembler (http://sourceforge.net/projects/mira-assembler/)
 2. Extract it.
 The executable files are in the _bin_ folder.
-3. Copy/move or smylink **'mirabait'** into somewhere in the path or add the folder to the path (This program uses only mirabait)
+3. Copy/move or smylink '**mirabait**' into somewhere in the path or add the folder to the path (This program uses only mirabait)

     __Warning__: the name of the executable file has to be mirabait!